By Mike Simpson

 11. “Why do you want to work here?”

-Don’t say the money.
-We all know it’s the money, but please, don’t say it.
-Employers aren’t stupid.
-They know that paycheck is a big part of why you’re applying, but don’t be that guy.
-Talk about your career goals and your vision for your future in your industry and how those directly relate to what you will be doing if hired.
+Here, you need to be strategic.
+Don’t discuss salary opportunities.
+Instead, talk about your career goals and your vision for your future in your industry and how those directly relate to what you will be doing if hired.

 12. “Would you say you’re a team player?”

-As a nurse who has to interact with a wide variety of individuals in the medical field including doctors, technicians, other nurses, and the friends and families of your patients just to name a few, your first answer had better be yes.
+As a member of the medical field, your first answer had better be yes.
 Of course, what you say after that is what is going to make or break you in your interview.

 13. “Describe a time you had to deal with a difficult patient and how you handled that.”